-“Kartäuser Klösse mit Weinsosse”, or Kartauser dumplings with wine sauce, is a sweet Franconian dish I love and cherish.
+“Kartäuser Klösse mit Weinsosse”, or Carthusian dumplings with wine sauce, is a sweet Franconian dish I love and cherish.
 My mother wrote down this recipe when I left home and started a new life

 Below Volkach Wine festival with a Vintner Family